Feastio

 The visionary chef opened his first restaurant, Red Medicine, in Beverly Hills, followed by Destroyer in Culver City in 2016, and Vespertine, his two-star Michelin restaurant across the street, in 2017.

-It's not uncommon for Michelin-starred chefs to open casual eateries, a trend I appreciate.
+It's becoming more common for Michelin-starred chefs to open casual eateries, a trend I appreciate.
 It's easier on the wallet and makes the chef's food more accessible.
+From a marketing perspective, diners can get to know the chef's food and style before spending hundreds of dollars on a meal.

 Assorted pastries at Destroyer Culver City